LOVE is NOT Something You Find (Love Part 1)

 I’m not trying to be over dramatic.
 I’m not even trying to protect you from hurt.
 However, I would love to see you spared senseless hurt.

-This reality is why I hate that cutesy little saying, “Love like you’ve never been hurt.”
+This is why I hate that cutesy little saying, “Love like you’ve never been hurt.”
+No!

 Only once you live in the center of that certainty can you date to share love instead of find it.
 Only then can enter the dating scene not to complete yourself, but to care about others.
 Only then can your pursue a serious relationship not out of a need for healing, but out of the joy of the healing your First Love is already working in you.

-We sing of a love like that in church, but only once you believe it can it transform you and your relationships.
-Until then your search for love will be in vain, because your deepest longing for love can only be satisfied in Him.
+We sing of a love like that in church, but only once you believe it, can it transform you and your relationships.
+Until then your search for love will be in vain, because your deepest longing for love can only be satisfied in Jesus.
 The prophet Jeremiah said as much.

 “My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.” – Jer 2:13